Legal financing: Benefits

 Lawsuits are expensive and may progress slowly, over a period of many months or years.
-During that time, many plaintiffs may feel considerable financial pressure, and may need money to pay the costs of litigation, as well as the costs of supporting themselves.
+During that time, many plaintiffs may feel considerable financial pressure and may need money to pay the costs of litigation, as well as the costs of supporting themselves.
 When obtained during the course of tort litigation, legal financing may help a plaintiff who has immediate needs, such as medical care, and cannot afford to wait until the litigation concludes to obtain money.
-A severely injured plaintiff might have significant personal expenses due to disability or loss of income and may face significant personal and medical debt, and as a result may feel considerable pressure to enter into an early settlement.
+A severely injured plaintiff might have significant personal expenses due to disability or loss of income and may face significant personal and medical debt, and as a result, may feel considerable pressure to enter into an early settlement.
 A defendant may recognize a plaintiff's financial need and offer a low settlement in anticipation that the plaintiff will not be able to afford continued litigation.

 The desperate situation of plaintiffs is reflected in a finding by the American Legal Finance Association, an industry group for legal financing companies, that over 62% of funds provided to plaintiffs are used to stop a foreclosure or an eviction action.

 Types

 Litigation funding has two major divisions: consumer financing, commonly referred to as pre-settlement funding or plaintiff advances, and commercial financing.
 Consumer financing generally consists of small advances between $500 and $2000.
 Prominent consumer financing companies include LawCash, Oasis Financial, and RD Legal Funding.
-Commercial financing for companies to pursue legal claims generally is dedicated towards payment of attorney fees and litigation costs.
+Commercial financing for companies to pursue legal claims generally is dedicated toward the payment of attorney fees and litigation costs.

-Litigation funding may also come in the form of crowdfunding, in which case hundreds or tens of thousands of individuals can help to pay for a legal dispute, either investing in a case in return for part of a contingent fee, or offering donations to support a legal right that they believe in.
+Litigation funding may also come in the form of crowdfunding, in which case hundreds or tens of thousands of individuals can help to pay for a legal dispute, either investing in a case in return for part of a contingent fee or offering donations to support a legal right that they believe in.